nicklassandell/Fyll.js/README.md

 # Fyll.js

 Fyll is a lightweight and extendable library for filling out forms in a human manner.
 The primary use case is to demo forms, though feel free to hack it up or use it in any way you want.
+Fyll does not depend on any other libraries.

+**Fyll.js is still being actively developed and is not considered stable at this time.**

 ## How do i use it?